cverhaest/deploy-to-sfdx/README.md

 # SFDX "Workshop Automator"
 Issue with sfdx-cli update - 20200615
+apps running on the Heroku-16 stack, which reaches end-of-life on May 1st, 2021. - 20210309

 ## Issue while updating Salesforce sfdx-cli.
 git remote rm origin